 The old recommended standards and guidelines have been rewritten.
 They are now sliced into logical / themed parts and placed into a process-oriented structure, where they naturally belong.
 For users, this means that everything that relates to a particular process is now collected in one place.

 Each part of the standards / guidelines are interactive where you can navigate from a high level to a more detailed level, are searchable, and can be downloaded as pdf documents.

 Additionally, a set of animations has been developed.
 Some animations are aimed to simplify understanding of a particular process, while other animations explain overall what STAND is, what is important when you want to live up to STAND, or to give an overview of a process.

-STAND is now available in full in English!
+STAND is now available in English!

 The new name to the full set of recommended standards and guidelines is STAND Framework.

 Are there any changes to standards / guidelines after migration to the new website?